llsween95/Restaurant-Generator/README.md

 ### MVP

-- Survey Questionnaire based on dining categories, geographic region, price, and location
+- Generate a restaurant based on dining categories, geographic region, price, and location
 - Yelp API
 - Take questionnaire answers and place into url string for api query search
 - Mobile-first, conversational design using Flexbox